students walking to school

 Approach to Learning

-The pupils’ effort (approach to learning) is assessed using the following descriptors:
+The pupils’ effort (approach to learning) is also assessed and reported upon, using the following descriptors: